gdalle/phd-resources/pages/general/methods.md

 ---
 layout: page
 title: Methods
+subtitles: Best practices and tools for research and communication
 ---

-Here you fill find resources related to best practices and tools for research and communication.

 ## Open source and free software